rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

    > Make sure that Project Name is lower case and spaces are replaced with '-' so our automation doesn't break ;).

    > Remember we are only making public repos with no branch protection or merge approval flows for sake of simplicity during the workshop.
-Branch Protection and atleast one review must be configured in production.
+Branch Protection and one review must be configured in production.

    ![import-Nordmart-review](images/import-nordmart-review.png)